 He was a key Photorealistpainter in Cuba in the 1970s.
 After renouncing painting in the Volumen Uno (Volume One) exhibition (1981), where he presented new directions in Cuban art, he turned to work in photography.
 In the 1980s, Gory worked as a photographer for Revolución y Cultura, a magazine focusing on cultural aspects of Cuba for which important photographers of the period worked and collaborated.

 Gory came to the United States in 1991 and while continuing to create photographs, he began to paint again.
 In his photographs Gory uses various methods (e.g., superimposition, juxtaposition, hand-coloring, layering, airbrushing, or color-tinting) to create works that diverge from physical reality.
 He is interested in capturing a moment or a perception that is fleeting.

-Gory notes his "work has always utilized photography as a starting point, sometimes as source material for paintings and others as the final product itself."
-He states his, "main objective is to find the elements of the ‘unreal’ within common reality, coupled with the purpose to be suggestive and transformative while conditioning reality from a markedly individual and intimate point of view, a view that is conditioned by multiple esthetic and cultural references that we all have come across during our formations not only as artists but as individuals."
+- My main objective is to find the elements of the “unreal” within common reality, coupled with the purpose to be suggestive and transformative while conditioning reality from a markedly individual and intimate point of view.
+A view that is conditioned by multiple esthetic and cultural references that we all have come across during our formations not only as artists but as individuals.

 Gory was a visiting lecturer at UNC Asheville last semester and was very well received.
 It should be noted that only his photographs will be on campus this time, but here are some links for those who would like to read additional information on the artist.
 Link 1 and Link 2.